 By News Team

-With the French Open from Roland Garros well under way, we’ve already seen some incredible tennis and the odd shock or too to boot.
+The French Open from Roland Garros is just around the corner and we’re all set for some incredible tennis and the odd shock or two to boot.

-Rafael Nadal is looking for a 13th French Open title, with the likes of US Open champion Dominic Thiem also in contention.
-As the final gets closer, we’ve been through the archives to pull out some of our favourite French Open moments.
+As the tournament gets closer, we’ve been through the archives to pull out some of our favourite French Open matches.

-In a match that set the scene for a new era of tennis, with America leading the way, future legends of the game Andre Agassi and Jim Courier met in the 1991 final.
+In a match that set the scene for a new era of tennis, with America leading the way, future legends of the game Andre Agassi and Jim Courier met in the final of 1991.
 Both were recent graduates of Nick Bollettieri’s Tennis Academy in Florida and would go on to help revolutionise the sport with their fast, hard-hitting styles.

 The crowd hung on every ball.
-In a match that twisted and turned, Agassi came out the blocks quickly, and wrapped up the first set 6-3 with an outrageous backhand cross-court winner.
-Courier would bounce back in the second, taking it 6-4, but was blown away by some picture-book Agassi play in the third.
+In a match that twisted and turned, Agassi came out the blocks quickly and wrapped up the first set 6-3 with an outrageous backhand cross-court winner.
+Courier would bounce back in the second, making it 6-4, but was blown away by some picture-book Agassi play in the third.

 At that stage, Agassi was in the driving seat, but Courier came out like a man possessed in the final two sets, returning the very best that Agassi had to offer and making some miraculous recoveries.
 After winning the fourth set 6-1, Courier edged a nervy final set, sealing the match with a commanding ace to win his first Grand Slam crown.